 PART III "Bonus Features"

 -MENU button in the upper left of the garage screen.

 -Can modify many aspects of your game in the SETTINGS options.

 VOIP allows you to talk with other platoon mates and tank company companions.

 You can set this up in the Volume tab of the Settings menu.
 Please be careful of how high you set your mic sensitivity because you will overload the software if you set this setting high enough and it will hurt other players' ears as well as have your voice messages blocked.

 Things I have learned in battle:

 -You will use AP rounds 98% of the time playing WoT.
 The other 2% is for when you can't find a pen location on a tank or you are using guns that don't have AP rounds available.

 -HE rounds still need thin armor to do significant damage.
 They'll bounce more than AP rounds on thick armor.

 -Don't be greedy with kills.
-A win with 3 kills is better than a loss with 9 kills.
+A win with 0 kills but a lot of damage done is better than a loss with 4 kills that were stolen.